What is mindfulness?

 Wherever you are, however you’re feeling, you always have your breath as an anchor to focus on.
 Concentrating on each breath you take allows you to notice how the mind is bombarded by hundreds of thoughts per minute, and how easily we get swept away by them.
 With practice, focusing on the breath like this will allow you to notice these thoughts as they arise, and let them go like clouds moving along the skyline.

 Sit down comfortably on a chair and close your eyes.
 Focus as you breathe in, and breathe out.
 Don’t breathe more deeply or slowly, just observe the sensations of your chest and stomach moving as you breathe normally.
 If you notice your mind wandering, that’s a good sign!
 You’re learning to observe these patterns.
 Gently nudge your attention back to the breath without criticising yourself, even if it happens over and over until the minute is over.

 Did you know that chatting to a stranger is a genuine health hack?
 Scientific studies suggest that striking up a conversation with a stranger we’ll never see again is a morale booster, even if it’s typically the last thing we think of doing on public transport or while queuing at the post office.

-After the homebound solitude of 2021, making new connections is exactly what we need.
+After the homebound solitude of covid lockdowns, making new connections is exactly what we need.
 So, break the pattern, do something random, and find new awareness in your life by having a conversation with your morning coffee barista, or whoever you wouldn’t normally ever think to exchange words with.

 7. Go to the cinema and choose a film at random